bowmanjeffs/paprica/README.md

 ###Mac OSX installation tutorial

 Installing paprica and all its dependencies on OSX is a little more complicated than on Linux.
-You can find a tutorial with detailed instructions at http://www.polarmicrobes.org/?p=1477.
+You can find a tutorial with detailed instructions here [http://www.polarmicrobes.org/?p=1477].

 ###Citation